jorik41/s7-logging-and-grapthing/README.md

 - Connect to a PLC by entering IP, rack and slot
 - Log multiple addresses simultaneously; use **+** and **-** to add or remove variables
 - Read from any data block and address with selectable data type (BOOL, INT, DINT or REAL)
-- Poll at a custom interval and display live values on a matplotlib graph with a legend showing each address
+- Poll at a custom interval and display live values on a matplotlib graph with a legend showing each address and its last value
 - Choose between line and scatter plots
+- Start, stop and resume logging via dedicated buttons
 - Export all collected values to an Excel (`.xlsx`) file
 - Clear logged data via the **Clear** button (with confirmation) which also removes the temporary log file